 3.)
 Discover Resources

-The next thing we can do is to discover resources, specifically organizations.
-Programs are great tools to help you one-on-one, but organizations offer countless resources for child abuse prevention.
-There is a plethora of organizations to get in touch with if you or a loved one suffer from child abuse or are trying to be better informed on child abuse.
-Here are a few examples of the places you can get in contact with: (4)
+Programs and organizations offer countless resources for child abuse prevention, but only if parents know about them.
+There are hundreds of organizations to get in touch with if you or a loved one suffer from child abuse or are trying to be better informed on child abuse.
+Here are a few examples of the places you can contact: (4)

 - ARCH National Respite Network and Resource Center